aliifarokh/Dashboard/README.md

 </a>

 <pre style="font-size: 25px ; color: white;">
-  I Create This project using :
+  I Created This project using :
   Reactjs
   tailwindcss
   syncfusion